FARMS, SMALL-HOLDINGS AND OTHER PLACES GROWING FOOD TO SUPPLY THE LOCAL MARKET

 Knowes Farm Shop

 Knowes Farm grows vegetables, salads, potatoes, herbs, produce their own eggs and make soups, pates, sauces and puddings.
 They send some vegetables to Earthy in Edinburgh, and also supply a number of shops, cafes and restaurants in the Dunbar, Haddington, North Berwick area.
-They also sell a unique range of local and Scottish poultry, game, meat, fish, dairy and bakery produce.
+They also sell a unique range of local and Scottish poultry, game, meat, fish, dairy and bakery produce, together with lobster and crab caught in the North Berwick area.

 Address – Knowes Farm, by East Linton, Dunbar, East Lothian, EH42 1 XJ.
 The Farm Shop is 1 mile E of E. Linton, access from A198 and A199 roads.